 18. What is the vanishing gradient problem?
 How is it different from the exploding gradient problem?

 Ans.
-The purpose of the gradient descent algorithm is to update the weights and biases of the neural network by taking small steps towards the minimum value of the loss function.
+The gradient descent algorithm aims to update the weights and biases of the neural network by taking small steps toward the minimum value of the loss function.

 On the other hand, when the steps are too large, the gradients explode.
-This enlarges the updates to weights and bias terms, leading to an unstable network.
+This enlarges the weights and bias terms updates, leading to an unstable network.

-Both of these problems happen while using the Recurrent Neural Network (RNN) since RNNs use backpropagation through time.
+Both of these problems occur when using a Recurrent Neural Network (RNN) since RNNs use backpropagation through time.

 19. What are the ways to treat the vanishing and exploding gradient problem?

-To fix the vanishing gradient problem, must use:
+To fix the vanishing gradient problem, one must use the following:

 To treat the exploding gradients problem can:

-• Instead of RNN, use Long Short-Term Memory (LSTM) model
+- Instead of RNN, use the Long Short-Term Memory (LSTM) model

 20. What are batch, mini-batch, and stochastic gradient descent?
 Which one would you use and why?